tete1030/openwrt-fastbuild-actions/README.md

 2. `initenv.sh`, set up building environment only when `rebuild`.
 3. `update_repo.sh`.
 It will do `git clone` or `git pull` for main repo only when `update_repo` or `rebuild` option is set
 4. `update_feeds.sh`.
 It will download you manually added packages, and do `git pull` for existing packages only when `update_feeds` option is set.
 5. `customize.sh`.
 Apply patches only when a patch has not been already applied.
-Load `config.diff` to `.config`, execute `make defconfig`
+Load `user/config.diff` to `.config`, execute `make defconfig`
 6. `download.sh`, download/update package source code that are not already downloaded
 7. `compile.sh`, Multi/single-thread compile
 8. Save this new builder to Docker Hub's `${BUILDER_NAME}:${BUILDER_TAG}-inc`.
 If `rebuild`, link it back to `${BUILDER_NAME}:${BUILDER_TAG}`